-Information regarding Ultrasound (USG) Whole Abdomen, Lower Abdomen, Upper Abdomen, and Pelvis scan is outlined below.
-To view the price list of whole abdomen ultrasound and other scans, please visit our Ultrasound Rate List.
+Information regarding Ultrasound (USG) Whole Abdomen test, Lower Abdomen, Upper Abdomen, and Pelvis scan, etc is outlined below.
+To view the price list of whole abdomen ultrasound and other scans, please visit the link below.

 What is an Abdomen Ultrasound?

 Ultrasound scans use high frequency sound waves to capture images and video of the inside of the body, in real time.
 Although generally associated with being used during pregnancy, an ultrasound is used to examine many other parts of the body.

 Abdominal ultrasounds are used to check the major organs in the abdominal cavity, including gallbladder, kidneys, liver, pancreas, and spleen.

 Abdominal ultrasound scans are performed to rule out or diagnose the following conditions:

 - Enlarged organs (such as Liver, Spleen, or Kidneys)